aglushkov/serega/README.md

   # Block is used to define attribute value
   attribute(:first_name) { |user| user.profile&.first_name }

-  # Option :value can be used with callable object to define attribute value
+  # Option :value can be used with proc or callable object to define attribute value
+  attribute :first_name, value: UserProfile.new # must have #call method
   attribute :first_name, value: proc { |user| user.profile&.first_name }

   # Option :delegate can be used to define attribute value.